 Once these changes were made, the distributions of the variables were analyzed, and additional adjustments made.
 For example, in "language_code" we observe more than 10 categories, which were regrouped to later analyze if the language in which the book is published has any relationship with the score.
 Books in English were grouped into a single category, books in French, Spanish, German and Japanese were left untouched, but the rest with lower frequency of appearance in the database were regrouped under a single category of others.
 At first glance, the box plots between the variable to be predicted and the categories show little difference between the grouping means, but the variable is retained for evaluation in the methods (Appendix 4).

-In the different graphs it can be observed that the variables are biased and present extreme values, as well as different magnitudes, which makes it necessary to apply some transformations so that the algorithms are not negatively affected.
+In the different graphs, it can be observed that the variables are biased and present extreme values, as well as different magnitudes, which makes it necessary to apply some transformations so that the algorithms are not negatively affected.
 The graphs of the numerical variables can be seen in Appendix 3.

 The first modification is to delimit the variables "num_pages" and "text_reviews_count", applying an upper bound equivalent to three standard deviations, as a method to deal with extreme values.
-There are many different methodologies that can be implemented, Standard Deviation Method is one of them.
-However, this is not enough, therefore, in order to have variables with slightly more normal distributions and that work better in the regression and classification methods, the RobustScaler method is applied, with the parameter quantile_range=(25.0, 75.0) which seeks to reduce the effect of the tails of the distributions in the transformation, centering and scaling the variables based on the defined interquartile range.
+There are many different methodologies that can be implemented and Standard Deviation Method is one of them.
+However, this is not enough, and therefore, in order to have variables with slightly more normal distributions and that work better in the regression and classification methods, the RobustScaler method is applied, with the parameter quantile_range=(25.0, 75.0) which seeks to reduce the effect of the tails of the distributions in the transformation, centering and scaling the variables based on the defined interquartile range.
 Looking for more normality in the variables, PowerTransformer(method="yeo-johnson") was also applied.
-In the case of categorical variables, OneHotEncoder method implemented in the preprocessing class of the sklearn library is applied.
+In the case of categorical variables, OneHotEncoder method implemented in the preprocessing class of the sklearn library was applied.

 On the other hand, the correlation between the variables is also reviewed (Appendix 5), and it is observed that there are two of them highly correlated "ratings_count" and "text_reviews_count".
-Even though in some methods it does not necessarily affect that the predictors are correlated, in others it can be very problematic, therefore it is decided to eliminate one of the variables ("text_reviews_count" is kept since it shows lower extreme values), discarding what seems to be redundant information.
+Even though in some methods it does not necessarily affect that the predictors are correlated, in others it can be very problematic, therefore it is decided to eliminate one of the variables.
+The "text_reviews_count" is kept since it shows lower extreme values, discarding what seems to be redundant information.
 In this correlation analysis, it can also be observed that there is no relationship, at least linear, between the variable to be predicted and the numerical predictors, and this is a first sign that it will be difficult to obtain an adequate model to predict the "average_rating".
 No other variable preselection is applied, given the small number of them available for this model.
 Instead, after performing some model runs, at least two new variables were created: the number of books written by the authors ("author_number_books") and the average of the "average_rating" for the author ("author_books_avg_rating"), both cases using the information available in the database.

 Methodology